pactus-project/PIPs/PIPs/pip-51.md

 ### Activation Threshold

-A protocol upgrade is activated when a proposer detects that a supermajority of committee validators support the latest protocol version.
+A protocol upgrade is activated when a proposer detects that more than 75% of the committee's total power supports the latest protocol version.
+Support is determined by the sum of the stake (power) of committee validators whose announced protocol version is greater than or equal to the target version, divided by the total committee power.

 Once this threshold is satisfied, the proposer increases the block version and begins proposing blocks under the new version to other committee validators.
-Because a supermajority of committee members now support the new block version, those blocks are expected to be validated successfully.
+Because more than 75% of the committee's total power now supports the new block version, those blocks are expected to be validated successfully.
 Committee members that have not upgraded will not be able to commit the new blocks and will gradually be replaced by upgraded validators through the sortition process.